 Notes for specific applicants

-Returning applicants: Repetitive or similar requests from the same organizations are less likely to receive funding, particularly if submitted every two years.
+Returning applicants: Repetitive or similar requests from the same organizations are less likely to receive funding.

 Projects of particular interest include DCF's highest priorities:

 - Impact Gulf of Maine or Northern Forest